 What is Sub-Ohm Vaping?

 To put it simply, sub-ohming is vaping with a device whose atomiser coils have a resistance of less than one ohm.
-Although it might sound simple, sub-ohming is actually a complex and often controversial topic within the vaping community.

 Why would you sub-ohm?